Destiny 2: Gear

 Weapons and armor were reorganized in Destiny 2.
 In the original game, weapons were divided as Primary, Special, and Heavy weapons.
 At launch, the weapons were categorized as Kinetic, Energy, and Power weapons.
 Primary weapons and some Special weapons in the original – such as hand cannons and sidearms – are classified as Kinetic and Energy weapons.
 Those without an elemental damage type go in the Kinetic weapons slot while those with a Light-based elemental damage type (Arc, Solar, or Void) go in the Energy weapons slot.
-Darkness-based damage types (Stasis) are placed as Kinetic weapons as to avoid crowding of Energy weapon types and give players more options for gear to complete challenging end game content.
+Darkness-based damage types (Stasis and Strand) are placed as Kinetic weapons as to avoid crowding of Energy weapon types and give players more options for gear to complete challenging end game content.
 Power weapons include the Heavy weapons and the more powerful Special weapons from the first game, such as shotguns and sniper rifles, as well as new weapon types, such as the grenade launcher.
 As of Forsaken, the weapons system was overhauled, with many Power weapons, such as most shotguns, single-shot grenade launchers, and most sniper rifles, being reorganized into Kinetic and Energy weapons slots.
 With armor, the name of the stats has been changed.
 Instead of Strength, Intellect, and Discipline, there are stats for Resilience, Recovery, and Mobility.
 For armor, the helmet, gauntlets, chest, legs, and class item slots have remained unchanged, but the artifacts slot has been replaced with one for a player's clan banners.
 In "Beyond Light" Stasis Weapons were also introduced, being used in the Kinetic and Heavy Slot.
+Lightfall introduced Strand weapons in kinetic and heavy slots as well.

 As launched, both weapons and armor were generated with random perks and other attributes from a base set of stats.
 Special consumable mods could be earned through gameplay or vendors that could be slotted into in weapon or armor piece to improve its attribute.
 With the Forsaken expansion, the mod system was revamped.
 While gear still accepted mods, these were now items that needed to be acquired only once to add to a player's collection from the game's world, either from vendors or as an activity reward, with some mods being only available on more challenging activities.
 Mods now could be added and swapped out on gear from one's collection the cost in glimmer, as a way to help players customize gear better according to Bungie.